srp/julia/doc/manual/metaprogramming.rst

 Since code is represented by objects that can be created and manipulated from within the language, it is possible for a program to transform and generate its own code.
-This allows sophisticated code generation without extra build steps, and also allows true Lisp-style macros, as compared to preprocessor "macro" systems, like that of C and C++, that perform superficial textual manipulation as a separate pass before any real parsing or interpretation occurs.
+This allows sophisticated code generation without extra build steps, and also allows true Lisp-style macros operating at the level of abstract syntax.
+In contrast, preprocessor "macro" systems, like that of C and C++, perform textual manipulation and substitution before any actual parsing or interpretation occurs.

 Program representation and manipulation
 ---------------------------------------